Glazzes/react-native-zoom-toolkit/docs/docs/guides/cropzoomexpo.md

 outline: deep
 ---

-# Using Crop Zoom with Expo Image Manipulator
+# Use CropZoom with Expo Image Manipulator
 [Expo Image Manipulator](#https://docs.expo.dev/versions/latest/sdk/imagemanipulator/) is by far my favorite library for this particular use case because of its unoppinionated nature and feature set which includes horizontal flipping, vertical flipping, rotation and resizing image capabilities, in others words a feature set that aligns very well with one the provided by [CroopZoom](/components/cropzoom#crop).

-## What we'll be building
+## What you'll be building
-We will be building a simple example in which we overlay the resulting crop image in top of CropZoom component so you can see results are accurate, in order to see both the crop and gesture detection areas we will make use of the [debug](/components/cropzoom#debug) property.
+You'll build a simple example in which you'll overlay the resulting crop image on top of CropZoom component's crop area so you can see results are accurate, in order to see both the crop and gesture detection areas you will make use of the [debug](/components/cropzoom#debug) property.

-The next video footage is how the end result looks like.
+The next video footage shows what the end result looks like.

 <div style="width: 100%; display: flex; justify-content: center; align-items: center">
   <video src="../assets/guideexpo.mp4" controls />